-The Passover Roll, as seen above accompanying matzo ball soup, is a bit of a culinary enigma.
-Prior to having seders with my wife’s family, I had never encountered them before.
+The Passover Roll, as seen above, accompanying matzo ball soup, is a bit of a culinary enigma.
+Before having seders with my wife’s family, I had never encountered them before.

-My family (admittedly reform Jews) on both sides traditionally would have matzohs during seder, and the kugels, and of course the matzo ball soup.
-But the idea of having ersatz bread or rolls during Passover was a bit alien to me, and questionably pesadich.
+My family (admittedly reform Jews) on both sides traditionally would have matzohs during the seder, the kugels, and of course, the matzo ball soup.
+But the idea of having ersatz bread or rolls during Passover was a bit alien to me, and questionably pesasik.

 Click on the “Read the rest of this entry” link below for more.

-Indeed, Pesadich rolls are made with matzo meal, but they have the consistency, taste and physical properties of a cream puff — making them ideally suited for stuffing with tuna fish, cold cuts, egg salad, PB&J, cream cheese and smoked salmon, or even whipped cream or custard.
+Indeed, Pesadich rolls are made with matzo meal.
+Still, they have the consistency, taste, and physical properties of a cream puff, ideally suited for stuffing with tuna fish, cold cuts, egg salad, PB&J, cream cheese and smoked salmon, or even whipped cream or custard.

-My favorite way to eat them, however, is dunked in the savory broth and broken up into matzo ball soup, where it sucks up the liquid like a sponge.
+My favorite way to eat them is dunked in the savory broth and broken up into matzo ball soup, where it sucks up the liquid like a sponge.

 Passover Rolls (or Passover Cream Puff shells)